gordonszhang/labyrinth-garden-blog/_posts/2021-10-20-hello-world.md

 last_modified_at: 2021-10-20T13:53:52-07:00
 ---

-Hi folks, Celery here.
+Hi folks, pikcel here.
 I've been working on this project solo for a little over 2 years now, but I finally decided to stop procrastinating and start a development blog.
 So here it is, a blog for my game.